WebOfTrustInfo/rwot1-sf/draft-documents/smart-signatures.md

 OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
 ```

-Here, authorization would be granted if a user could provide a smart signature that contains a standard signature and a public key that together could be used as input for a bitcoin script-compatible verification function in order to produce a "true" output.
+Here, authorization would be granted if a user could provide a smart signature that contains a standard signature and a public key that together could be used as input for a bitcoin script-compatible verification function and that together produce a "true" output.

 ## Proposal